modelica/MAP-LIB_ProjectRules/MAP-LIB_ProjectRules.md

 Project meetings have to be announced at least one week in advance in the respective mailing lists.
-The mailing lists are defined in the [Annex 5](#annex-5-mailing-lists) and should reach at least all MA members.
+The mailing lists are defined in the [Annex 5](#annex-5-mailing-lists) and should reach at least all Project Members and MA members.

 The meeting material (e.g., minutes, documents, presentations) is accessible to all members of the MA.